 - Indication of the expiry date shall be mandatory for cosmetic products the minimum durability of which is less than 30 months.

-- Special precautions to be observed in use, especially those listed in the column “Conditions of use and warnings" in the Annexes of the ASEAN Cosmetic Directive (Updated July 2019), which must appear on the label as well as any special precautionary information on the cosmetic products.
+- Special precautions to be observed in use, especially those listed in the column “Conditions of use and warnings" in the Annexes of the Asean Cosmetic Directive, which must appear on the label as well as any special precautionary information on the cosmetic products.

 - Member countries may require specific warnings based on local needs for declaration of ingredients from animal origin.
 In this case: